Katya Elise Henry Shows Off Curvy Figure In Several Scanty Workout Ensembles

 "Seriously so obsessed with you!
 Goals," a fourth individual asserted.

 The model has promoted her latest athletic-wear collection on Instagram on more than one occasion this week.
-Just a few days ago, she uploaded an image that displayed her in another skimpy set from Workouts By Katya.
+Just a few days ago, she uploaded an image that displayed her in another skimpy set from her brand.